stat545ubc-2023/assignment-b1-Apsara421/Assignment_B1.md

   }
-else stop("The group variable must not be numeric.")
+else stop("The numeric_category be of class numeric.")
   }
 ```